CrossRef/event-data-user-guide/docs/data/evidence-records.md

  - `plaintext` - some text that could contain plain text DOIs, DOI URLs or Landing Page URLs
  - `html` - some HTML that could contain plain text DOIs, DOI URLs or Landing Page URLs
  - `content-url` - the URL of a webpage that could point to a webpage that could contain plain text DOIs, DOI URLs or Landing Page URLs
- - `url` - a URL that could itself be a DOI or an article Landing Page
+ - `url` - a URL that could itself be a DOI or an Article Landing Page

 ### Deduplication and Action IDs